xspize/brand-yourself-assessment/README.md

 Waves look good but, it looks a little too dull.
 I created the following samples after this one with those waves in mind which helped me quite a lot to reach something that I liked.

 - ### Sample 5:
 As stated in Sample 4 I had those waves in mind for this sample, it's a circle with the waves inside it.
-Why a circle? well, once I took another look at sample 3 with the O in separate as a whole logo it came to my mind, why not include 3 initials inside it? so the circle symbolize the O and then inside the letters D and Y. Basically what I tried doing with the triangles but it looks way better in a circle.
+Why a circle? well, once I took another look at sample 3 with the letter O separated from the rest, as a whole logo, the following came to my mind, why not include 3 initials inside it? so the circle is supposedly the O and then inside the letters D and Y. Basically making the words ODY.

 - ### Sample 6:
 I started thinking about colouring the logo when I started drawing the sketch for this sample, because I wanted my logo to have colours.
 And that is why I used one of the lines of the waves I used in Sample 4 and 5.
 And in the middle the letters D and Y. That leaves me with a lot of possibilities to colour each side of the circle.
 Which is good and made me feel more confident about my project.
 I saved this sample as an SVG image and imported it to Adobe Illustrator.